SAPPHO TERROR by Maura Modeya

 $20.00

-If the personal is political, then Maura Modeya’s SAPPHO TERROR is a declaration of revolt.
-In this book, queerness becomes both the agent of terror and its object.
+Maura Modeya’s SAPPHO TERROR is a book haunted—by empire, by sleeplessness, by Sappho herself.
+In it, queerness becomes both the agent of terror and its object.
 “I want to be consumed.
 I want to disappear twice.”
 Extending the experiments of Mayer, Lonidier, and Stein, Modeya’s poems are as much about desire as they are about violence.
 They let us in on a secret: “Logic sometimes is so disgusting.”
-At once a performance and a document of performance, delirious and hyperalert, SAPPHO TERROR disrupts the routines of everyday life from within. “[SAPPHO] BURN ME [DOWN].”
+At once delirious and hyperalert, performance and document of a performance, SAPPHO TERROR disrupts the routines of everyday life from within.
+“Tending to the eros of writing something down.”